oskardudycz/event-driven.io/content/posts/2023-08-25--prototype_underestimated_design_skill/index.pl.md

 Oskar

+p.s.
+Of course, I do not intend to tell you that you should drop regular design exercises and don't do regular design.
+Prototyping is a supplement that can spice up your thinking and help to verify your hypothesis quicker.
+Read more on my design process in [How to design software architecture pragmatically](/pl/how_to_design_software_architecture_pragmatically).

-p.s. **Ukraine is still under brutal Russian invasion.
+p.s.2.  **Ukraine is still under brutal Russian invasion.
 A lot of Ukrainian people are hurt, without shelter and need help.** You can help in various ways, for instance, directly helping refugees, spreading awareness, putting pressure on your local government or companies.
 You can also support Ukraine by donating e.g. to [Red Cross](https://www.icrc.org/pl/donate/ukraine), [Ukraine humanitarian organisation](https://savelife.in.ua/pl/donate/) or [donate Ambulances for Ukraine](https://www.gofundme.com/f/help-to-save-the-lives-of-civilians-in-a-war-zone).